top of page

 The foundation of all my work is rooted in deep listening, taking a contemplative stance and presence to being with the person I have the privilege of accompanying, working with whatever is arising for them in their experience, and seeking to find God’s presence and voice in that in a way that fits with their particular understanding and path.
 I deeply value and am inspired by the uniqueness of every person I am honoured to accompany.
 However, spiritual directors are also resource-givers to those they accompany and we inevitably bring certain personal ways of working.

 Jungian resourced spiritual direction aims to help individuals deepen their connection with their inner selves, and the divine, by exploring what is beneath the surface, particularly the unconscious, so embracing the wholeness of their psyche (soul).
 It attends to God's call in the life of a person, offering in-depth inner work towards their individuation process - that is to be all they are called to be in their on-going conversion to Christ or whatever is most Holy and sacred for them.
 It understands the psychological processes at work that can either encourage or undermine our spiritual transformation.
-I am going to write a little more in future articles on this aspect of soul work which I think has perhaps become less known in contemporary spiritual direction work, and, importantly, how we can tend to both spirit and soul.
+This dimension of soul work — tending both spirit and psyche — is one I explore across several reflections on this site.
+For some people, this kind of careful, compassionate engagement with shadow material is best held within depth-oriented spiritual accompaniment, where psychological insight and spiritual discernment are woven together.

 Spiritual direction in dialogue with depth psychology perceives the spiritual journey as primarily one of realisation and transformation, rather than mere adherence to the norms, doctrines, practices, and ethical life of a tradition.
 This process is transformative for both the director and directee, promoting deeper healing and the emergence of the true self.
 It aligns with a more contemplative understanding of releasing our 'small self' as the centre of our being to uncover our true self in God, sometimes referred to as our Christ-self: 'It is no longer I that live, but Christ that lives in me.'
 In this context, the promised land is viewed not only as a political reality, but also as a psychological and spiritual one.
 Beneath the small ego-self, with all its reactive and emotional patterns, lies the imago dei - the divine presence already within.